(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Quantum Bell Inequalities and Self-testing

-Together with the boundary condition Eq.~\eqref{boundary}, this implies that all vectors $\vec{A}_i,\vec{B}_i\,\forall i=1,\ldots, m$ lie on the same plane, equations in Eq.~\eqref{up} all reach the upper bound and Eq.~\eqref{low} reaches the lower bound.
+Together with the boundary condition Eq.~\eqref{boundary}, this implies that all vectors $\vec{A}_i,\vec{B}_i\,\forall i=1,\ldots, m$ lie on the same plane, inequalities in Eq.~\eqref{up} reach the upper bound and inequalities in Eq.~\eqref{low} reach the lower bound.
 See Fig.~\ref{angle}.

 In particular, we have